ggarnier/talk-code-review/source/how-to-start1.md

-# Starting code reviews

-Each PR should be a cohesive unity
+## Each PR should be a cohesive unity

 - easier to get context
 - easier to revert, if needed